MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

     :::image type="content" source="media/ehr-connector-epic-sms-setup.png" alt-text="Screenshot showing SMS setup settings." lightbox="media/ehr-connector-epic-sms-setup.png":::

-    - **Confirmation SMS**: Notifications are sent to patients when a virtual visit is scheduled, updated, or canceled in the EHR system.
+    - **Confirmation SMS**: Notifications are sent to patients when a visit is scheduled, updated, or canceled in the EHR system.
-    - **Reminder SMS**: Notifications are sent to patients according to the time interval you specify and the scheduled time of the virtual visit.
+    - **Reminder SMS**: Notifications are sent to patients according to the time interval you specify and the scheduled time of the visit.

     Choose **Save**.